pedohorse/RBDtutorial/README.md

 ## How to launch
 * use the python launcher script provided, it's supposed to cover both windows and linux/mac cases
+* use chLauncher to launch - there is a preconfigured project supplied
-* or just manually set HSITE to the project's root if you are using your ways of starting houdini
+* or just manually set following env variables if you are using your ways of starting houdini
+	* HOUDINI_OTLSCAN_PATH = "<project's root>/otls:&"
+	* HOUDINI_VEX_PATH = "<project's root>/vex:&"